luau-lang/rfcs/docs/user-defined-type-functions.md

 Type functions operate on two stages: type analysis and runtime.
 When calling type functions at the type level (e.g. annotating a variable as a type function), angle brackets must be used, but when calling them at the runtime level (e.g. calling other type functions within type functions), parenthesis must be used.
 Declarations of type functions use parenthesis because it defines the runtime operations on the runtime representation of types.

 For the first iteration, type functions will support a subset of the Luau language, mainly the constructs that do not allow type functions to run infinitely.
 Infinitely running type functions are problematic because they can halt the analysis from making further progress.
-For example, reducing this type function will recurse until a stack overflow occurs and cause the whole analysis to crash:
+For example, reducing this type function will halt analysis until a stack overflow occurs in the VM:
 ```luau
 type function neverending(t)
     return neverending(t) -- note: parentheses are used here because the runtime value of types is being passed in, rather than the static annotation of types
 end
 ```
-As a result, the current plan is to maintain a tightly scoped implementation, focusing on the simplest version of type functions to minimize the risk of developers crashing the analysis, and gradually enhance capabilities through successive iterations.
+As a result, the current plan is to maintain a tightly scoped implementation, focusing on the simplest version of type functions to minimize the risk of developers accidentally starving themselves of features provided by the analysis, and gradually enhance capabilities through successive iterations.

 We have considered implementing a user-configurable execution limit based on time or instruction count for reducing type functions where if a type function exceeds the limit, it fails to reduce.
 However, these methods are not consistently reliable for terminating type functions that take too long to execute.
 Time-based timeouts are dependent on CPU performance; programs that type check on fast CPUs may not type check on slower CPUs.
 Similarly, instruction-based timeouts are dependent on the compiler optimizations; programs that type check on one compiler version may not type check on versions without the same optimizations.
 We will be experimenting with various forms of limiting the execution of type functions and reserve the right to change how termination of type functions is managed.